 Immediately after the operation your face will be swollen and feel tight, your jaws will be stiff and you will find that you cannot open your mouth widely.
+Initially your nose is often blocked and you may have to breathe through your mouth.
 Your throat may also be uncomfortable and swallowing can be difficult to begin with.
 In all you should expect to feel a bit miserable and sorry for yourself for the first few days.